Houston Orders of Non Disclosure Attorney

 HOW IS A NON-DISCLOSUREORDER OBTAINED?

-A waiting period of between two and five years is required before petitioning the court for an order of non-disclosure.
+A waiting period of usually between two to five years is required before petitioning the court for an order of non-disclosure.
 In petitioning the court, a criminal defense attorney will attempt to show that:

-- The crime was a misdemeanor charge and qualifies for non-disclosure under Texas law
+• The charged crime qualifies for a non-disclosure order under Texas law.

 AFTER AN ORDER IS ISSUED

-Even though employers and property owners will not be able to obtain information about a person’s arrest, certain government agencies and licensing organizations may nonetheless have access to it.
+Even though employers and property owners should not be able to obtain information about a person’s arrest, certain government agencies and licensing organizations may nonetheless have access to it.

 These agencies are listed in Section 411.081 of the Texas Government Code and can include: